mapcrafter/mapcrafter/docs/configuration.rst

     ``none``
       Empty overlay.
     ``slime``
       Highlights the chunks where slimes can spawn.
-Note that slimes only spawn in swamps, but the overlay doesn't take that into account.
+Note that other conditions need to be met for slimes to spawn in the overlay areas (eg: swamps or flat worlds).
     ``spawnday``
       Shows where monsters can spawn at day.
 You'll need to find dark caves to see this overlay (or use ``render_mode = cave``).